ibm-cloud-docs/satellite/host-aws.md

 ## Security group settings for AWS
 {: #aws-reqs-secgroup}

-As described in the [host networking requirements](/docs/satellite?topic=satellite-reqs-host-network), your AWS hosts must have access to connect to {{site.data.keyword.satellitelong_notm}}.
-If you use hosts in a virtual private cloud (VPC), you can create a security group similar to the following example.
-You can get the owner, group, user, and VPC IDs from your AWS provider resources.
+Configure a security group for your AWS VPC hosts to meet [host networking requirements](/docs/satellite?topic=satellite-reqs-host-network).
+Retrieve owner, group, user, and VPC IDs from your AWS resources.
 {: shortdesc}

 The following example shows a security group for AWS that meets {{site.data.keyword.satelliteshort}} host networking requirements.